larevolucia/task-wrangler/README.md

 ### Fonts

-For TaskWrangler, [Inter](https://fonts.google.com/specimen/Inter) was selected as the primary font, used for the body text and logo, and [Roboto](https://fonts.google.com/specimen/Roboto) as the secondary font for headings and toast notifications to optimize readability and maintain a clean, modern asthetic.
+For TaskWrangler, [Inter](https://fonts.google.com/specimen/Inter) was selected as the primary font, used for the body text and logo, and [Roboto](https://fonts.google.com/specimen/Roboto) as the secondary font for headings and toast notifications to optimize readability and maintain a clean, modern aesthetic.

 ### Why Inter for Body & Logo?
 - Highly readable for long-form text, ensuring tasks and descriptions are easy to scan.